Rumbold of Buckingham

 Rumbold or Rumwold was a medieval infant saint in England, said to have lived for three days in 662.
 He is said to have been full of Christian piety despite his young age, and able to speak from the moment of his birth, professing his faith, requesting baptism, and delivering a sermon prior to his early death.
 Several churches were dedicated to him, of which at least four survive, one being at Pentridge in Dorset.

 Name

-His name has a number of alternative spellings: Rumbold, Rumwold, Rumwald and Rumbald.
+His name has a number of alternative spellings: Rumbold, Rumwald, Rumbald or Rumwold.
 Rumbold is the more common name used today, with streets in Buckingham and Lincoln being spelt this way.